All Episodes

 They win.

-So it's it's not criticism.
+So it's not criticism.

 So anyway, the Romney people were giving us for months and months and months.